| Title: | Functions and Data for a Course on Modern Regression and Classification |

 See FARS

-data(frontDeaths) ## maybe str(frontDeaths) ; plot(frontDeaths) ...
+data(frontDeaths) ## maybe str(frontDeaths) ; plot(frontDeaths) ...data(frontDeaths) ## maybe str(frontDeaths) ; plot(frontDeaths) ...

-from mgcv, then use random forest
+Fit model using gam, then use random forest

-for predictions to newdata
+for predictions to newdata, if supplied.

-gamRF(formlist, yvar, data, newdata = NULL, rfVars, method = "GCV.Cp", printit = TRUE, seed = NULL)
+gamRF(formlist, yvar, data, newdata = NULL, rfVars, method = "GCV.Cp", printit = TRUE, seed = NULL)gamRF(formlist, yvar, data, newdata = NULL, rfVars, method = "GCV.Cp", printit = TRUE, seed = NULL)

 formlist |